 E. Any area on the campus that has been closed off by the use of barricades or other traffic control devices shall not be entered by any vehicle.

-F. Motor scooters are NOT permitted on sidewalks; however, mopeds, bicycles, skateboards, in-line blades, golf carts and utility cart-type vehicles are permitted on sidewalks as a form of transportation.
+F. Motor scooters are NOT permitted on sidewalks; however, mopeds, bicycles, skateboards, in-line blades, golf carts, utility carts and Cushman-type vehicles are permitted on sidewalks as a form of transportation.
 They must be operated in such a way as to not damage any University property or create a safety hazard to the operator or any other person.
 Note: Maryland Vehicle Law defines a moped as "a bicycle that: (1) is designed to be operated by human power with the assistance of a motor; (2) is equipped with pedals that mechanically drive the rear wheel or wheels; (3) has two or three wheels, of which one is more than 14 inches in diameter; and (4) has a motor with a rating of 1.5 brake horsepower or less and, if the motor is an internal combustion engine, a capacity of 50 cubic centimeters piston displacement or less."
 A motor scooter is defined as "a non-pedal vehicle that: (1) has a seat for the operator; has two wheels, of which one is 10 inches or more in diameter; has a step-through chassis; has a motor with a rating of 2.7 brake horsepower or less; or if the motor is an internal combustion engine, with a capacity of 50 cubic centimeters piston displacement or less; and (5) is equipped with an automatic transmission."

 G. Motor scooters, skateboards and roller blades are NOT permitted in the pedestrian tunnel.